jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 # Recommendations for Further Work and Research

+Dynamic scaling, i.e., the ability to respond to demand variations and resiliency requirements while optimizing energy consumption clearly has significant potential for savings.
+Past and ongoing work in various systems and protocols has looked at this, of course, but we believe work also remains.
+Any large scale system likely benefits from further analysis, unless already ongoing.
+Guidance in {dynscale}
+simple, and further work in detailing this guidance would also be useful.

-Transport-related optimizations that enable devices to consume less power by sleeping more appear potential, but require further research, perhaps as part of the efforts in the SUSTAIN RG.
+Transport-related optimizations (see {#transport}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
+Such research could be performed in the context of the recently chartered SUSTAIN research group.

 TBD